 Carcass disposal is according to the DEC-approved plan.
-Broodstock carcass priority will be to sell to a processor, donate to local community, grind for discharge, whole carcass discharge, or, if multiple mechanical failures preclude accessing the marine disposal sites and the carcasses cannot be temporarily stored until mechanical failures are corrected to allow the third and fourth options, landfill disposal as last option.
+Broodstock carcass priority will be to sell to a processor, donate to local community, whole carcass discharge, or, if multiple mechanical failures preclude accessing the marine disposal site and the carcasses cannot be temporarily stored until mechanical failures are corrected to allow the third option, landfill disposal as last option.
 The likelihood of disposing of carcasses in the landfill is very low.